 - Living with the condition, and not pursuing any type of treatment.

-- The use of liquid antifungals such as prescription Penlac which reports a 7% cure rate and 44% improvement rate.
+- The use of liquid antifungals such as prescription Penlac which reports a 7% cure rate and a 44% improvement rate.

 - The use of prescription oral Lamisil which reports up to a 66% success rate with need for blood tests to monitor for possible liver damage.

 - Laser treatments that are fast, painless, and don’t have side-effects.

 How does the laser treatment work?

 Our foot doctors use a Q-Switched NdYAG laser which is one of the most advanced dermatology lasers currently available.
 In 3-10 billionths of a second, impulses of high power laser energy pass through the nail, nail bed, and nail growth area with typically no damage to the nail or surrounding skin.
 At the time of the procedure, no visible change is seen until the nail begins to grow out.
 In a few months, a more normal nail is expected to appear with complete regrowth of the nail taking up to 9-12 months.